-- Interview the map: ask probing questions on the aspects you are not clear about; ask for more information on them, if necessary. - Copy the map on a large sheet of paper.
-Neither misses -out on any details nor mess them up. - Triangulate the information generated with others in the locality.
+- Interview regarding the socio-economic map: ask probing questions on the aspects you are not clear about; ask for more information on them, if necessary. - Copy the map on a large sheet of paper.
+Neither miss-out on any details nor mess them up. - Triangulate the information generated with others in the locality.